 I’m doing it, you can do it.
 Wake up each morning ready to carpe urbem!

 A version of this article was originally posted at iBelieve.com in June 2013.
-You can find there here.
+You can find that here.